msagca/msagca.github.io/_posts/2025-08-29-a-summary-of-learnopengl.md

 \end{bmatrix}
 $$

 As you can see, if translation is applied first, then the translation vector is scaled as well.
 If it was rotation that followed translation, then the object would be rotated about a shifted origin, which would result in an arc shaped movement.
 If scale follows rotation, then it's applied with respect to the new orientation, which would make even a uniform scale look non-uniform.
-In most applications, we want to scale first, then rotate, and finally translate: $TRS\vec{v}$.
+In many applications, we want to scale first, then rotate, and finally translate: $TRS\vec{v}$.

 ## GLM

 In graphics applications, it's common, and often necessary, to perform matrix operations on the _CPU_.
 For example, in a game engine, object hierarchies are stored in _CPU_ memory, and the transforms need to be re-calculated only when an object's local transform or a parent transform changes, which can be done more efficiently on the _CPU_.
-The **OpenGL Mathematics Library (GLM)** is a header-only _C++_ math library that provides a large set of classes and functions that follow the same naming conventions and functionality as _GLSL_.
+The **OpenGL Mathematics Library (GLM)** is a header-only C++ math library that provides a large set of classes and functions that follow the same naming conventions and functionality as _GLSL_.
 It can be added to a _CMake_ project as we did with _GLFW_.

 ```bash
 git submodule add https://github.com/g-truc/glm /external/glm